Sargassum muticum

 Sargassum muticum, commonly known as Japanese wireweed or japweed, is a large brown seaweed of the genus Sargassum.
-It is an invasive seaweed with high growth rate (up to 10 cm per day during spring).
-It has an efficient dispersion thanks to its floats.
+It is native to the Western Pacific Ocean from coasts of China, South Korea, Japan, and southern Russia.
+During the mid-1900s, S. muticum was introduced to the Eastern Pacific Ocean, Atlantic Ocean, and the Mediterranean Sea.
+In some non-native habitats, it is an invasive species due to its high growth rate and efficient dispersal.

 Description

 Sargassum muticum is a brown seaweed, normally brown to yellowish with a length up to 10 m.
 It is an autotroph that uses energy from sunlight.
-The photosynthesis is facilitated thanks to aerial vesicles which allow the algae to rise to the surface.
+The photosynthesis is facilitated thanks to aerial vesicles which allow the seaweed to rise to the water's surface.

 Sargassum muticum is composed of two distinct parts: a perennial part, which contains the holdfast and one or more short main axes; and an annual part: the secondary axes, which develop on the main axis, whose growth is unlimited and whose size is variable.
 There are three types of ramifications: laterals with foliaceous expansions called fronds, laterals with fronds and aerocysts and laterals with fronds, aerocysts and reproductive organs called receptacles.
 In winter, only the perennial part persists (5 cm).
 In summer, the lateral part is in maximum development of 2–3 meters to 10 meters.